developer-zebra/developer-zebra-site/src/ehs/2-8/guide/about/index.md

 * **[Status Bar Pull-down](../settings#disablestatusbarpulldown) cannot be controlled through EHS on devices running Android L, M or N** (the feature appears "grayed out" in the Admin-Mode Preferences panel on those devices).
 To contol the Status Bar Pull-down (also known as the "Notification Pulldown"), use the [UI Manager](/mx/uimgr) through Zebra EMDK or StageNow tools.

 <!--
-REPLICATE ABOVE NOTE ON SETTINGS PAGE
+ABOVE NOTE REPLICATED ON SETTINGS PAGE
  -->

 * **[Status Bar Settings Icon](../settings#disablestatusbarsettings) behavior has changed**.
 While disabling such access to the Settings panel is not supported through EHS on all devices, a new feature in [UI Manager](/mx/uimgr) allows the Status Bar Settings Icon (referred to there as Notification Quick Settings Icons) to be controlled through EMDK, StageNow or a third-party MDM system, overriding any EHS setting.
 Applies only to devices with MX 6.0 and higher, which is for Android Lollipop and later; any prior device limitations remain.